Employment Status: Permanent – full time

 ADACAS (ACT Disability Aged and Carer Advocacy Service) is a leading advocacy service with a 30-year history in Canberra and areas across NSW.
 ADACAS provides individual and systemic advocacy to people with disability, older people and their family carers and also delivers other project activity consistent with our vision and mission.

 We are passionate about asserting, promoting and protecting human rights and speaking up on behalf of people who cannot speak up for themselves.
 Our vision is a world in which everyone can exercise their rights and responsibilities, lead lives of value and dignity and pursue their dreams.
 ADACAS has a strong reputation as a human rights organisation and participates in a range of opportunities, both locally and nationally to influence change on behalf of our client groups.

 About the Role

-An Advocate is responsible for providing individual advocacy, amplifying the voice of individuals to undertake their expressed wish, and without judgement.
+This role is responsible for providing individual advocacy, amplifying the voice of individuals to undertake their expressed wish, and without judgement.
 This position is focused on engaging with people over the age of 65, often living in residential aged care or receiving Commonwealth Home Support Services.

 Key responsibilities include: